aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 Once the posting is complete we want the application to redirect to the newly created Pokemon.
 We need to wait, however, because we need this Pokemon's ID in order to push to that URL.
-We will only have this id after the response has come back from the server, so we can take on another `.then` after our promise resolves and redirect from there.
+We will only have this id after the response has come back from the server, so we can tack on another `.then` after our promise resolves and redirect from there.

 Make sure that your `fetchSinglePokemon` action creator returns the promise and any `.then`s you take on to the end return the pokemon.
-The reason for this is that when chaining calls to `then` the return value of the previous as passed as the input to the next.
+The reason for this is that when chaining calls to `then` the return value of the previous is passed as the input to the next.
 This can be handy for gradually building up a value, in our case we want to do two things with the same input, so we must pass it through.